The extraordinary boundary transition in the 3d O(N) model via conformal bootstrap: Acknowledgments

 \section{Acknowledgments}

 We are very grateful to Francesco Parisen Toldin for sharing his results prior to publication and for insightful comments on the manuscript.
 Marco Meineri would like to thank Madalena Lemos and Tobias Hansen for useful discussions.
-The authors are grateful to John Cardy, Ferdinando Gliozzi, Tobias Hansen, Zohar Komargodski, Madalena Lemos, Miguel Paulos, Joao Penedones, Balt van Rees and Slava Rychkov for their comments on the draft.
+The authors are grateful to John Cardy, Ferdinando Gliozzi, Tobias Hansen, Zohar Komargodski, Madalena Lemos, Miguel Paulos, Joao Penedones, Balt van Rees and Slava Rychkov for their comments on the draft, and to Johan Henriksson for finding a typo in appendix~\ref{app:pert} and for pointing out Refs.~\cite{Codello:2017qek, Henriksson:2018myn}.
 The authors would also like to thank the organizers and the participants of the Bootstat conference held at the Institut Pascal in May 2021, for useful discussions on topics related to this project.
 Max Metlitski is supported by the National Science Foundation under grant number DMR-1847861.
 Marco Meineri is supported by the Swiss National Science Foundation through the Ambizione grant number 193472.
 The work of AK was supported by the National Science Foundation Graduate Research Fellowship under Grant No.\ 1745302.
 AK also acknowledges support from the Paul and Daisy Soros Fellowship and the Barry M.\ Goldwater Scholarship Foundation.
-The authors acknowledge the use of the Unity high-performance computing cluster at the College of Arts and Sciences, the Ohio State University and the Owens cluster at Ohio Supercomputing Center~\cite{Owens2016} made available for conducting the research reported in this paper.
+The authors acknowledge the use of the Unity high-performance computing cluster at the College of Arts and Sciences, the Ohio State University, and the Owens cluster at Ohio Supercomputing Center~\cite{Owens2016} made available for conducting the research reported in this paper.